PetHubLocal/pethublocal.github.io/about.md

 ## Standard Hub boot process

 The standard flow the hub boot process is:
-- Sync Time via NTP to pool.ntp.org
+- Sync Time via NTP to `pool.ntp.org`
-- HTTPS Connect to hub.api.surehub.io Cloud service to retrieve credentials and client certificate
+- `HTTPS` Connect to SurePetCare Cloud service on port `443` to `hub.api.surehub.io` to retrieve credentials and client certificate
-- MQTT TLS with Client Certificate to a5kzy4c0c0226-ats.iot.us-east-1.amazonaws.com AWS MOTT IoT endpoint
+- `MQTT TLS` with Client Certificate to `a5kzy4c0c0226-ats.iot.us-east-1.amazonaws.com` AWS MOTT IoT endpoint, this hostname is returned from the above response.
+- `HTTP` for firmware updating the Hub to SurePetCare Cloud service on port `80` to `hub.api.surehub.io`

 ![Standard-SurePet](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://pethublocal.github.io/assets/SurePet.iuml)